ucb-bar/iris-event-utils/README.md

 ```
 event_name <id> <parent> <cycle> <data>
 ```
+See GenEventLog.txt for a full 5-stage Sodor event log.
 ### Examples
 Currently, Sodor, Rocket, and Gemmini have GenEvent annotations.
 More designs are on the way!